brwilkinson/MultiTierARM/README.md

 # MultiTierARM
 Create a domain with 2 DC's, Mid Tier Servers and Member Servers

-## You will have to build this solution prior to running
+## Steps to get up and running
+    1. Download the zip file or clone the repo.
+    2. Right click and open the solution.
-    Right click on the solution and click Build Solution
+    3. In solution explorer, Right click on the solution and click Build Solution.

+ You should now be ready deploy:

+* Ensure you setup the KeyVault for your credentials during deployment.

+* View the DeploymentFeatures.md file